nishitxmehta/LoShuGridGenerator/README.md

 ## Overview

-The <b>Lo Shu Grid Generator</b> is a Java application built using Core Java and Java Swing.
+The **Lo Shu Grid Generator** is a Java application built using Core Java and Java Swing.
 It simplifies the process of generating a "Lo Shu Grid" based on a person's name and date of birth.
 This grid is a 3x3 matrix containing a unique sequence of digits from 1 to 9, which can be used by numerologists and enthusiasts to make predictions and gain insights into an individual's life.

 ## How It Works